 That honestly depends on the accompanist.
 If we're given permission to share their information, we will email you that information when we confirm your audition.
 We will not schedule appointments with them for you and any fees they charge are not controlled by StageSource in any way.

 What happens when I show up?

 Please arrive at least 45 minutes before your scheduled half-hour block.
-You will come into the back entrance and check in with Performer Registration, who will collect your headshots and tell you when we will next need you.
+You will check in with Performer Registration, who will collect your headshots and tell you when we will next need you.
 You will then have some time to relax and warm-up while we collate your headshots.
 Unfortunately you must remain quiet while you're indoors as people are auditioning very close by.
 You will be called together in a group and given some information about the procedures, and brought into the hallway.
 Our Stage Manager will check the pronunciation of your name and tell you about the set-up of the space, and then call you in one-by-one.
 You will be given a list of registered producers, and there will be a highlighted list posted on the wall showing who is in attendance that day.

 What producers usually attend the auditions?